 Like any other member of the public, security guards are allowed to perform a citizen’s arrest if they have reasonable grounds for suspicion of the person they plan on arresting.
 They cannot arrest you in the same sense as a police officer can though.
 Being able to arrest and take someone into custody is something only the police can do.

-There are certain conditions that the situation must meet in order for the citizen’s arrest to be a legal one.
-These come under Section 24A of the Police and Criminal Evidence Act 1984.
+Although there are certain conditions that the situation must meet in order for the citizen’s arrest to be a legal one, these come under Section 24A of the Police and Criminal Evidence Act 1984.

-- If you’ve witnessed or have reasonable grounds to suspect that a person has committed a crime.
+- If you have witnessed or have reasonable grounds to suspect that a person has committed a crime.

-- If you’ve got reasonable grounds to suspect that a person is in the act of committing a crime.
+- If you have reasonable grounds to suspect that a person is in the act of committing a crime.

 - To prevent a person from damaging the property or causing a loss to the business/organisation.

-- If you believe that it isn’t practical at that moment for a police constable to make the arrest themselves.
+- If you believe that it is not practical at that moment for a police constable to make the arrest instead of themselves.

-- To prevent a person from running away and leaving the scene before a police constable arrives to take responsibility for them.
+- To prevent a person from running away and leaving the scene before a police constable arrives to assume responsibility for them.

 Can A Security Guard Physically Restrain You?

 A security guard, like the general public, can only physically restrain someone during a citizen’s arrest.
-If the conditions for carrying this out aren’t met, or reasonable force is exceeded, then a security guard cannot physically restrain you.
+If the conditions of a citizen’s arrest are not met, or the reasonable force is exceeded, then a security guard cannot physically restrain you.

-The force used by a security guard must be of a reasonable amount.
-This means that any levels of force such as physical restraint and grabbing must only be used when completely necessary and when in the process of detaining someone.
-This could be if you attempt to escape after committing an offence or if it’s believed that you could cause damage to yourself or others in the vicinity.
+The force used by a security guard must be of a ‘reasonable’ amount, so in that case, this means that any levels of force such as physical restraint and grabbing must only be used when completely necessary and when in the process of detaining someone.
+This could be if you attempt to escape after committing an offence or if they believe that you could cause damage to yourself or others in the vicinity.

 Can A Security Guard Search You?

-A security guard isn’t allowed to search you or your possessions without your consent if you’re present and conscious.
-This includes searching your bag and your car.
+A security guard is not allowed to search you or your possessions without your consent if you are present and conscious.
+This includes searching your bag and searching your car.

-This also applies to security guards who believe that they’ve caught a shoplifter.
-The guard wouldn’t be permitted to conduct a forced search if the person doesn’t give them permission.
-In this scenario, they would have to detain the suspected shoplifter until a police constable arrives and can conduct one.
+This also applies to security guards who believe that they have caught a shoplifter, as they too are not permitted to conduct a forced search if the person does not give them permission; in this scenario, they would have to detain the suspected shoplifter until a police constable arrives and can conduct one.

 However, there are some scenarios in which a search could be made without the person’s consent:

-- If a bag or any other type of belonging or possession has been left unattended in a suspicious circumstance.
-In this instance, they have the right to search the bag as it could pose as a threat to the safety of those nearby.
+- If a bag or any other type of belonging or possession has been left unattended in a suspicious circumstance, then they have the right to search it as it could pose as a threat to the safety of those nearby.

-- If the person is unconscious and they’re trying to identify them in order to help.
-Here, the security guard is allowed to search their bag.
+- If the person is unconscious and they are trying to identify them in order to help them, then the security guard is allowed to search their bag for this.

 Can A Security Guard Carry Weapons In The UK?

-The short answer is no. The UK has strong laws against carrying firearms.
-This means that they cannot carry any form of weapon, such as batons, guns, tasers, or pepper spray.
+The short answer is no. Due to the UK’s strong laws against carrying firearms, this means that they cannot carry any form of weapon, such as batons, guns, tasers, or pepper spray.

 Can Security Guards Use Handcuffs?